Nimer Mahmoud Ahmad Jamal, perpetrator of the September 26, 2017 terror attack in Har Adar.

 (photo credit: SOCIAL MEDIA)

-A few hours after 37-year-old Nimer Mahmoud Ahmad Jamal shot dead three Israeli security guards outside of the Har Adar settlement near Jerusalem on September 26, Fatah honored him by posting his picture on its official Facebook page, referring to the attack as
+37-year-old Nimer Mahmoud Ahmad Jamal, who shot dead three Israeli security men outside of the Har Adar settlement near Jerusalem on Tuesday, had familial problems and was left by his wife weeks ago, according to the Shin Bet.